dougalcaleb/instant-carousel/README.md

 Setting | Status | Time Frame
 --------|--------|-----------
-showPages | Almost finished | In progress enlargeCenter | Not implemented | Upcoming
+enlargeCenter | Not implemented | Upcoming
 sizeFalloff | Not implemented | Upcoming
-pageSpacing | Almost finished | In progress pageSpacingUnits | Almost finished | In progress spacingMode | Almost finished | In progress direction | Not implemented | Upcoming offsetIn | Not implemented | Upcoming
+direction | Not implemented | Upcoming
+offsetIn | Not implemented | Upcoming
 offsetOut | Not implemented | Upcoming
 offsetUnits | Not implemented | Upcoming
-type | Partially implemented | In progress autoGenCSS | Partially implemented | In progress radioBubbles | Not implemented | Upcoming
+type | Partially implemented | In progress radioBubbles | Not implemented | Upcoming

 <br/>